MicrosoftDocs/quantum-api/api/qsharp/microsoft.quantum.arithmetic.multiplyi.md

 ## Remarks

 Uses a standard shift-and-add approach to implement the multiplication.
-The controlled version was improved by copying out $x_i$ to an ancillaqubit conditioned on the control qubits, and then controlling theaddition on the ancilla qubit.
+The controlled version was improved by copying out 𝑥ᵢ to an ancillaqubit conditioned on the control qubits, and then controlling theaddition on the ancilla qubit.